 As software development tools and practices continue to evolve, it's essential that dev teams collaborate with IT operations admins, as these admins deploy what developers design and build.

-DevOps was conceived as a pipeline mechanism, whereas GitOps is an enhanced development mechanism -- and CI/CD and componentization have caused the two to expand into each other's territory.
+DevOps was conceived as a pipeline mechanism, whereas GitOps is an enhanced development mechanism.
+Continuous integration/continuous delivery (CI/CD) and componentization have caused the two to expand into each other's territory.
 While GitOps is not a subset of DevOps, these approaches will likely converge in the future.
 Today, the differences -- and overlaps -- between GitOps and DevOps influence how organizations balance the capabilities of both.

 DevOps was the industry's first attempt to create a fluid pipeline from development to operations, throughout which essential application characteristics and configuration needs are passed from one team to the next.
 Nearly all popular DevOps tools convert developer-created instructions into deployment steps; this is the baseline set of requirements for effective integration of development and operations.